etna-team/etna/docs/source/glossary.rst

       See :doc:`tutorials/14-hierarchical_pipeline`.

    Segment
-      We use this term to refer to one :term:`time series` in a dataset.
+      We use this term to refer to one :term:`time series` in a :term:`dataset`.

    Endogenous data
       Variables which measurements we want to model.
 It is often referred to as the "target".